Newshasadat/Stack-Overflow-Developer-Survey/README.md

  Tabulate sentiment and trust in relation to different AI use cases.

-The `AItoolCurrentlyUsing` column contains the different ways users currently use AI, such as coding and other activities.
+The `AIToolCurrentlyUsing` column contains the different ways users currently use AI, such as coding and other activities.

+The column contains values corresponding to multiple-choice options from a survey question.
+The options are not mutually exclusive, so a single response can contain multiple answers separated by semicolons.
+We can transform these responses into indicator variables, using binary columns to represent whether each possible answer was selected.

+One benefit of indicator variables is that the sum of each column represents the number of people who selected a particular option, while the mean of each column represents the proportion (or percentage) of respondents who selected that option.

 For each use case: